rocketlabdelta/info-central/design/finflutter.md

 References

-1.

-Theodorsen, Theodore Garrick, I E, Mechanism of Flutter, A Theoretical and Experimental Investigation of the Flutter Problem, NACA Report 685, 1940, pp. 46.
+1. Theodorsen, Theodore Garrick, I E, Mechanism of Flutter, A Theoretical and Experimental Investigation of the Flutter Problem, NACA Report 685, 1940, pp. 46.

-2.

-Dennis J. Martin, Summary of Flutter Experiences as a Guide to the Preliminary Design of Lifting Surfaces on Missiles, NACA TN 4197, Feb 1958, pp. 24, supersedes NACA RM L51J30.
+2. Dennis J. Martin, Summary of Flutter Experiences as a Guide to the Preliminary Design of Lifting Surfaces on Missiles, NACA TN 4197, Feb 1958, pp. 24, supersedes NACA RM L51J30.

-3.

-Theodorsen, Theodore, General Theory of Aerodynamic Instability and the Mechanism of Flutter, NACA Report 496, 1935, pp. 23.
+3. Theodorsen, Theodore, General Theory of Aerodynamic Instability and the Mechanism of Flutter, NACA Report 496, 1935, pp. 23.

+Submitted by: Duncan McDonald